 Symptoms may suddenly disappear on their own or change in frequency, while sensations may in some individuals be temporarily relieved by eating or drinking.
 Regardless of the pattern, burning mouth syndrome can last anywhere from months to years, with no known precipitating factor or event prior to onset.

-Studies suggest hormonal changes play a causal role in burning tongue menopause,
+Studies suggest hormonal changes play a causal role in burning tongue syndrome,

 Other possible causes include;